-- All applications must be submitted by 4pm on Monday November 26, 2012 to the Provost's Office, 4092 Faculty Administration Building (FAB) attention Matthew Orr. - All applicants must be current undergraduate students in good academic standing. - Students may not graduate prior to December 2013. - Students may apply for only one project per award offering, and are limited to two Undergraduate Research and Creative Project Awards during their academic career. - The final report for a previous award needs to be completed before being considered for a new award. - The proposal must be written by the student. - Research begins in the Winter 2013 semester and is to be completed during the Spring/Summer 2013 semester. - Faculty Mentors are required to submit a progress report describing the student's work by April 19, 2013. - Students are required to submit a five page final report, signed by their faculty mentor, by August 23, 2013. - Students receiving an award are required to apply to present at the annual WSU Undergraduate Research Conference.
+- All applications must be submitted by 4pm on Friday November 22, 2013 to the Provost's Office, 4092 Faculty Administration Building (FAB) attention Matthew Orr. - All applicants must be current undergraduate students in good academic standing. - Students may not graduate prior to August 2014. - Students may apply for only one project per award offering, and are limited to two Undergraduate Research and Creative Project Awards during their academic career. - The final report for a previous award needs to be completed before being considered for a new award. - The proposal must be written by the student. - Research begins in the Winter 2014 semester and is to be completed during the Spring/Summer 2014 semester. - Faculty Mentors are required to submit a progress report describing the student's work by April 18, 2014. - Students are required to submit a five page final report, signed by their faculty mentor, by August 22, 2014. - Students receiving an award are required to apply to present at the annual WSU Undergraduate Research Conference which will be held November 14, 2014.